Could I Have This Kiss Forever

 "Could I Have This Kiss Forever" is a mid-tempo duet performed by American singer Whitney Houston and Spanish singer Enrique Iglesias.
 It was written by Diane Warren and produced by David Foster, Mark Taylor and Brian Rawling.
 The song first appeared on Iglesias's debut English-language album Enrique (1999) as a slow Latin-styled ballad.
 It was also included on Houston's first compilation album, Whitney: The Greatest Hits (2000).
-It achieved chart success in many countries, including Switzerland and the Netherlands, where it reached number one.
+It achieved chart success in many countries, including Croatia, Switzerland and the Netherlands, where it reached number one.
+It also topped the European Singles chart and was a top ten US hit on the adult contemporary charts.

 Background and release

 Houston and Iglesias had never actually met in person, as both of them originally recorded the song in separate studios: Houston in Hamburg, Germany and Iglesias in Los Angeles, California.
 The two eventually met in the studio when the song was being re-recorded for single release by Metro, resulting in the new version being mid-tempo.
 The new version was released by Houston's label as the first US single (second UK single) from her greatest hits collection Whitney: The Greatest Hits (2000).
 For Iglesias, the song was the fourth single (third in the UK) from his album Enrique.
 It is also available on his Greatest Hits compilation released in 2008.

 "Clive Davis and I were talking about this song that I'd heard a demo of and loved.
 And he says, 'Why don't you do it with Whitney?'
 So we did, and it turned out fantastic.
 Clive was very nice about letting Whitney sing with me — I'm not even an Arista artist.", Iglesias explained.